 The NEP has developed a toolkit to help parishes and local communities manage their road verges for wildlife.
 The toolkit is part of the Wilder Road Verges project, which is in partnership with Buckinghamshire Council, Butterfly Conservation, and the Chilterns Conservation Board.

 While its focus is road verges, the principles it advocates of low fertility and cut-and-collect can be applied to any area of grassland.

 The toolkit contains general advice, links to further information, and case studies from within Buckinghamshire and across the UK.

-If you’ve started managing your green spaces for wildlife, it can be helpful to signpost the changes to residents to let them know it’s a deliberate chance in management and help to answer questions you might have.
+If you’ve started managing your green spaces for wildlife, it can be helpful to signpost the changes to residents to let them know it’s a deliberate change in management and help to answer questions they might have.

 We’ve produced some printable signs which you can download from the below links: